ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The logging configuration ID.
 If not provided, the filter is applied to all of the cluster logging configurations that are passed to the filter.
 You can view log configurations that match the filter by using the <code>--show-matching-configs</code> flag with the command.
 To specify multiple IDs, use multiple flags, such as `-lc id1 -lc id2`.
 This value is optional.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>The Kubernetes namespace from which you want to filter logs.
+<dd>The OpenShift project from which you want to filter logs.
 This value is optional.</dd>

 <dt><code>--container <em>CONTAINER_NAME</em></code></dt>
 <dd>The name of the container from which you want to filter out logs.
 This flag applies only when you are using log type <code>container</code>.
 This value is optional.</dd>